csiro-crop-informatics/repset/README.md

 For a quick test run use the `--debug` flag.
 In this case only simulated reads from a single dataset and coming from a single human chromosome are aligned to it.
 Specific chromosome can be defined using `--debugChromosome ` which defaults to `chr21`.
 By default, all pre-defined aligners are executed.
-To only specify a single aligner you can e.g. use `--aligners biokanga` or for several aligners e.g. `--aligners 'biokanga|dart|hisat2'`.
+To only specify a single aligner you can e.g. use `--aligners biokanga` or for several aligners e.g. `--alignersRNA 'biokanga|dart|hisat2'`.

-Additional flag `--adapters` will make a debug run a bit longer but the output results should be slightly more interesting by including datsets with retained adapters.
+Additional flag `--adapters` will make a debug run a bit longer but the output results should be slightly more interesting by including datasets with retained adapters.